amitlan/website/now/index.md

 <img class="center-fit" src="/files/me2.jpeg" alt="May 2024" id="left"/>
 <p>
   3 months into a new job.
 Traveling next week (for a week) with N and R to North America west coast for the 1st time.
-Listening to <a href="https://en.wikipedia.org/wiki/Broken_Social_Scene">Broken Social Scene</a>, <a href="https://en.wikipedia.org/wiki/Yo_La_Tengo">Yo La Tengo</a>, <a href="https://en.wikipedia.org/wiki/The_Flaming_Lips">The Flaming Lips</a>, Daniel Avery, Aphex Twin.
+Listening to <a href="https://en.wikipedia.org/wiki/Broken_Social_Scene">Broken Social Scene</a>, <a href="https://en.wikipedia.org/wiki/Yo_La_Tengo">Yo La Tengo</a>, <a href="https://en.wikipedia.org/wiki/The_Flaming_Lips">The Flaming Lips</a>, <a href="https://en.wikipedia.org/wiki/Daniel_Avery">Daniel Avery</a>, <a href="https://en.wikipedia.org/wiki/Aphex_Twin">Aphex Twin</a>.
 Not finding a lot of time to watch movies, dramas; hoping to find it someday.
 Enjoying the spring greenery and other lifeforms in the neighborhood.
 </p>